-The third season of the NAB AFL Women’s League explodes into action on February 2nd and using the information in this guide you will be able to watch every home-and-away match, as well as the Grand Final LIVE.
+The fourth season of the NAB AFL Women’s League exploded into action on February 7th, and using the information in this guide you will be able to watch every home-and-away match, as well as the Grand Final LIVE.

-The ten teams to compete in the NAB AFL Women’s League are Collingwood, Carlton, Adelaide, Greater Western Sydney, Western Bulldogs, Fremantle, Melbourne, Geelong, North Melbourne and Brisbane Lions.
-Unlike the inaugural season, there will be no double-headers with the Men’s JLT Community series pre-season fixtures, and this time out Adelaide, Fremantle, Greater Western Sydney and Melbourne will each play four games at their home stadiums.
-Last season the Western Bulldogs took the minor premiership and are the reigning Grand Final champions, but as you tune in to see if they can defend their title, don’t look for every match of the Womens AFL free to air in Australia.
+The ten teams which will compete in the NAB AFL Women’s League in 2020 are Collingwood, Carlton, Adelaide, Greater Western Sydney, Western Bulldogs, Fremantle, Melbourne, Geelong, North Melbourne and Brisbane, as well as the four new teams: Richmond, Gold Coast, St. Kilda and West Coast.
+Unlike last season, when there were none, there will be four double-headers with the Men’s JLT Community series pre-season fixtures, while the Round 4 clash between Collingwood and Melbourne will act as a curtain raiser to the AFL bushfire appeal State of Origin match.
+Adelaide will head in as the reigning Premiers having been the best team throughout 2019, but as you tune in to see if they can win a third in the short history of the AFLW, don’t look for every match of the Womens AFL free to air in Australia.

 Don’t Forget the Men’s AFL